YOUR RECIPE FOR CONVECTION COOKING!

 Pork Chops

-Begin by combining the garlic, herbs and olive oil, then carefully cut a pocket along the side of each chop and spread the mixture evenly inside each pocket.
+Combine the garlic, herbs and 1/2 tsp of olive oil, then carefully cut a pocket along the side of each chop and spread the mixture evenly inside each pocket.
+Season the chops with kosher salt and pepper and set aside to lose their chill while you prepare the vegetables.

-When ready to cook, heat an oven proof pan over moderate heat then add in 2 tablespoons of butter and a little olive oil.
+When ready to cook, heat an oven proof pan over moderate heat then add in 2 tablespoons of butter and 1 tbsp of olive oil.
 When the butter is sizzling, lay the chops into the pan and leave them to brown without touching for approx 3 minutes.
 Carefully turn the chops and brown on the other side.
 Before moving the pan to the oven add a little acid to the pan, either a little white wine, sherry or verjus.
+This will create a delicious pan sauce to spoon over the chops.

 Now increase the heat in the oven to 400 degrees to make sure the vegetables achieve a nice caramelized finish.
 In ten minutes you will have perfect pork chops and a side of delicious caramelized roasted vegetables.